epoch8/vedana.tech/src/content/docs/03-data-model/03-links.md

 Each link definition typically includes:

-- link_name — a verb-like identifier (e.g., `belongs_to`)
+- link_name — a verb-like identifier (e.g., `belongs_to`).
-- source_anchor — the anchor the relationship originates from (e.g., `Product`)
+- source_anchor — the anchor the relationship originates from (e.g., `Product`).
-- target_anchor — the anchor the relationship points to (e.g., `Category`)
+- target_anchor — the anchor the relationship points to (e.g., `Category`).
-- direction — always explicit, even if the relationship feels symmetric
+- direction — always explicit, even if the relationship feels symmetric.
-- description — a human-readable explanation of what the relationship means
+- description — a human-readable explanation of what the relationship means.

 Links are directional by design.
 Even if the relationship is conceptually symmetric,the graph direction must be explicit.